akiidjk/ZInjector/README.md

 ## DISCLAIMER

 This is my first project in Zig so the code is pretty mmmm rude(?).
 The goal is to learn Zig and perform process injection.
-I haven't decided what to implement yet, but the first steps are to learn Zig and implement simple process injection.
+I haven't decided what to implement yet, but the first steps are to learn Zig and implement simple process injection attack on windows.

 ## Some cool resource for learning Zig and Process Injection